yu-lab-vt/AQuA2-Cloud/readme.md

 ![AQuA2-Cloud Architecture](system_arch.jpg)

+## AQuA2-Cloud Service

+We host a publicly available deployment of this service in our datacenter at Virginia Tech.
+You can access the service login page at https://yulab.vt.domains/AQuA2/

+After creating an account, simply email one of the contacts listed in the resultant contact page to have your account activated.
+Sample data is provided for testing and evaluation.

 ## AQuA2-Cloud Setup
 **If you are simply updating your AQuA2-Cloud to the latest version, skip to step 4.**

 This setup is to be conducted on the machine (the server) for which you'd like to run AQuA2-Cloud.
 Clients will only need a web-browser and FTP client later.
 For deploying AQuA2-Cloud, you will need Docker Engine.

-Setup requires usage of a VNC client, for which there are two options for manner of usage...
+Setup requires usage of a VNC client.
+We recommend RealVNC Viewer: ([www.realvnc.com/en/connect/download/viewer/](www.realvnc.com/en/connect/download/viewer/)).
+There are two options for manner of usage of the VNC client during setup...

 **Option A:** Install a VNC Client on the server.
 This is valid if your server has remote desktop and a desktop environment for users.